mixmastamyk/console/docs/additional.rst

 palette.

 Neat, huh?
-It does this using a Euclidian 3D distance method which is quite fast but only somewhat accurate, due to the fact that the RGB color space is not uniform.
+It does this using a "Euclidian 3D" distance method which is quite fast but only somewhat accurate, due to the fact that the RGB color space is not uniform.

 That lead to some experimentation with
 `CIEDE2000 <https://en.wikipedia.org/wiki/Color_difference#CIEDE2000>`_
 libraries like colormath and colorzero.
-Unfortunately they were both heavy and slow as molasses, even with numpy loaded, which is also slow to import.
+Unfortunately they were both quite heavy and slow as molasses, even with numpy loaded, which is also slow to import.